andlabs/libui/doc/window.md

 The memory storing the title is owned by libui and should not be modified.
 The returned pointer is valid until the title is changed or `w` is destroyed; in general, you should not store the returned string pointer directly for later use.

+It is a programmer error to pass `NULL` for `w`.
+TODO for this and all other functions: either don't bother doing this check or do a redundant uiControl type check as well...

 ### `uiWindowSetTitle()`

 ```c